-tel, and Hjalmarsson 2020).
-Most importantly, exposure to crime can indirectly affect households through fear of victimization, without necessarily ever been victimized themselves.
+To recap, this paper provides evidence that exposure to community violence can affect households' consumption allocations and the distribution of intra-household control of resources.
+The direct and short-term effects of violent crime on households are evident: direct victimization can result in the loss of life, physical and mental health, and overall living standards (Sabia, Dills, and DeSimone 2013; Bindler, Ketel, and Hjalmarsson 2020).
+But, most importantly, exposure to crime can indirectly affect households through the fear of victimization, without necessarily ever having been victimized themselves.
 Within this paper's analytical sample, the increase in crime had a greater effect on women's fear of victimization than men's (Tables D1, D2).
-These results are consistent with a broader literature documenting that women tend to report more fear and a greater perceived risk of victimization than men, even in contexts where men are more likely to be the target victims (Ferraro 1996; Mesch 2000; Chataway and Hart 2019).
-Heterogeneity analysis suggests fear of victimization plays a role explaining the results in this paper (Tables D3, D4, D5).
-The reported effects of homicides on food, male clothing, and transportation are stronger in those households whose wives and husbands report being more scared of victimization than before the Mexican drug war.
+These results are consistent with a broader literature documenting that women tend to report more fear and a greater perceived risk of victimization than men, even in contexts where men are more likely to be the target victims (Ferraro 1996; Mesch 2000; Chataway and Hart 2019).22 Heterogeneity analysis suggests fear of victimization plays a role explaining the results in this paper (Table D3).23 The reported effects of homicides on food, male clothing, and transportation are stronger in those households whose wives and husbands report being more scared of victimization than before the Mexican drug war.